-Type in your desired username.
-Note that your username must be unique, and it cannot be changed later on so choose carefully and get approval from the necessary decision-makers prior to selecting a username for your business.
+Now it's time to type in your desired username.
+Note that your username must be unique, and it cannot be changed later on.
+So choose carefully and get approval from the necessary decision-makers at your company prior to selecting a username for your business.

 Once your account is verified, you can set up your new profile.